 RECOMMENDED FOR: The best reviews for this film will come from those who are all at once animal lovers, fantasy fans, and action junkies.
 Also, adult Harry Potter fans whose favorite moments in the original series involved the world/universe more than the school/students.

 NOT RECOMMENDED FOR: Anyone uncomfortable with the word 'witchcraft,' even if what's shown here bares little resemblance to the actual biblically-forbidden practice.
 Also, adult Harry Potter fans whose favorite moments in the original series involved the school/students more than the world/universe.
 Fantastic Beasts is not really a film for pre-teens with its violent depictions of evil and a poorly developed character who hunts witches and abuses her adopted children.

-Fantastic Beasts and Where to Find Them, directed by David Yates, opens in theaters November 18, 2016.
+Fantastic Beasts and Where to Find Them, directed by David Yates, opens in theaters November 18, 2016; available for home viewing March 28, 2017.
 It runs 132 minutes and stars Eddie Redmayne, Katherine Waterston, Alison Sudol, Dan Fogler, Colin Farrell, Samantha Morton, Ezra Miller, Jon Voight, Carmen Ejogo and Ron Perlman.
 Watch the trailer for Fantastic Beasts and Where to Find Them here.

 Shawn McEvoy is the Managing Editor for Crosswalk.com and the co-host of CrosswalkMovies.com's Video Movie Reviews.

 Publication date: November 17, 2016